younis-ali/lupus-patients-data-pipeline/README.md

     a. `$export AIRFLOW_HOME="$(pwd)"` fire this command from `./airflow` directory

-    b. then pip install by following docs
+    b. `$pip` [install by following docs]

+5. Run the service
-    c. `$airflow db init`
+    a. `$airflow db init`

-    d. `$airflow db migrate`
+    b. `$airflow db migrate`

-    e. `airflow users create \
+    c. `airflow users create \
     --username admin \
     --firstname Younis \
     --lastname Ali \
     --role Admin \
     --email man@super.org`

+   Or simply fire the following command that will execute all the above commands.
+The following command will create the user `admin` with password
-    f. `$airflow standalone`
+    a. `$airflow standalone`

-5. Then visit http://0.0.0.0:8080/dags/health_data/grid to trigger the pipeline.
+7. Then visit http://0.0.0.0:8080/dags/health_data/grid to trigger the pipeline.

-6. Before trigger the pipeline make sure you have required files in `airflow/data/` directory in the given format.
+8. Before trigger the pipeline make sure you have required files in `airflow/data/` directory in the given format.
 # Data Assessment
 ## Database schema
 Visit the link to see database schema that gives sense how different tables are linked [Database Schema](https://miro.com/app/board/uXjVKe8-jzA=/?share_link_id=25922620625)